Corporate Governance Report

 Annual Evaluation of Risk Management and Internal Control Systems

-The Company has been continuously improving its risk management and internal control systems.
-In order to meet the regulatory requirements of its places of listing, including the United States and Hong Kong, and strengthen its internal control while guarding against operational risk, the Company's Internal Audit Department is responsible for coordinating the assessment of risk management and internal control systems.
+The Company has been continuously improving its risk management and internal control systems so as to meet the regulatory requirements of its places of listing, including the United States and Hong Kong, and strengthen its internal control while guarding against operational risk.

-Furthermore, the Company organised the risk management and internal control assessment team and other relevant departments to closely coordinate with the external auditors' internal control audit over financial reporting.
-The internal control audit covered the Company and all its subsidiaries as well as the key processes and control points in relation to major accounting items.
+Furthermore, the Company organised the risk management and internal control assessment team and other relevant departments to closely coordinate with the external auditors' audit of internal control over financial reporting.
+The internal control audit covered the Company and all its subsidiaries as well as the key processes and control points in relation to material financial statements items.
 The external auditors regularly communicated with the management in respect of the audit results.

 Through self-assessments and independent assessments conducted at different levels, the Company carried out multi-layered and full-dimensional reviews of its internal control system, and put its utmost efforts into rectifying the problems which were identified.
 Through this method, the Company was able to ensure the effectiveness of its internal control and successfully passed the year-end attestation undertaken by the external auditors.

-The Board oversees the Company's risk management and internal control systems on an ongoing basis and the Board, through the Audit Committee, conducted an annual review of the risk management and internal control systems of the Company and its subsidiaries for the financial year ended 31 December 2015, which covered all material controls including financial, operational and compliance controls, as well as its risk management functions.
-After receiving the reports from the Internal Audit Department and the confirmation from the management to the Board on the effectiveness of these systems, the Board is of the view that the Company's risk management and internal control systems are solid, well-established, effective and sufficient.
+The Board oversees the Company's risk management and internal control systems on an on-going basis and the Board, through the Audit Committee, conducted an annual review of the risk management and internal control systems of the Company and its subsidiaries for the financial year ended 31 December 2019, which covered all material areas including financial controls, operational controls and compliance controls, as well as its risk management functions.
+After receiving the reports from the Internal Audit Department and the confirmation from the management to the Board on the effectiveness of the Company's risk management and internal control systems (including Environmental, Social and Governance risk management and internal control systems), the Board is of the view that these systems are solid, well established, effective and sufficient.
 The annual review also confirms the adequacy of resources relating to the Company's accounting, internal control and financial reporting functions, the sufficiency of the qualifications and experience of staff, together with the adequacy of the staff's training programmes and the relevant budget.

 Investor Relations and Transparent Information Disclosure Mechanism